 - 1. Students must board the school bus at designated bus stops and at school bus boarding areas on school premises.
-Students must remain orderly until the bus comes to a complete stop and boarding permission is given by the driver.
+Students must remain seated until the bus comes to a complete stop and boarding permission is given by the driver.
 Seats may be assigned at the driver's discretion.
 Passengers must be seated immediately.
-Seats may not be held for later passengers, and must be shared when necessary. - 2.
+Seats may not be held for later passengers, and must be shared when necessary.
+Students should maintain appropriate voice volume while on the bus. - 2.
 After the bus is in route, passengers must remain seated until the bus is stopped.
 Upon exiting the bus, passengers must move away from the bus.
 The school bus will not move until the passengers can be observed by the driver.
 If a passenger must cross the street to reach the residence, the passenger will advise the driver. - 3.
 If a student is denied transportation for any reason, the parent(s) will be notified as soon as possible.
 The bus driver shall not put a child off the bus other than at the student's regular stop without written parental permission.